Worship: 10:30 a.m.

 A place for you to worship, serve, learn, play, grow...

-The arts have always played an important part in Plymouth's life.
-There are many fine pieces of art in the rooms and on the walls.
-Plymouth has also long been noted for its commitment to music in the service of God.
+Music and Arts have always played an important part in Plymouth's life.
+There are many fine pieces of art throughout and we have been noted for our commitment to music in the service of God.
 An extraordinary array of musical artists continue to give their talent in praise of God, often in concert with the Church's superior Casavant and antiphonal organs.